JakobOpresnik/https---github.com-JakobOpresnik-tictactoe/README.md

 - you can reset the game at any time and start over

 ## LIVE DEMO
+`depth=3` meaning AI takes all your possible moves for 3 moves ahead into account when deciding its next move

-(click on the video will redirect you to YouTube)
+(click on the image below will redirect you to YouTube)
 </br>

 [![Watch the video](initial_state.PNG)](https://youtu.be/tVZEN965ctM)